 What Is Cushing Syndrome

 Cushing Syndrome is a medical condition in which the body makes high levels of the hormone cortisol.
-It occurscushings syndrome causes weight gain when the body produces too much of this hormone, or when it remains in the bloodstream for extended periods of time.
+It occurs when the body produces too much of this hormone, or when it remains in the bloodstream for extended periods of time.

 Cortisol is an important hormone that regulates how our bodies process and use sugar, fat, and protein.
-When people have Cushing Syndrome their bodies has too much cortisol because their pituitary gland makes too much ACTH, a hormone that stimulates the production of cortisol.
+When people have Cushing Syndrome, their bodies have too much cortisol because their pituitary gland makes too much ACTH, a hormone that stimulates the production of cortisol.

 Who Get It

 Cushing Syndrome is a hormonal disorder that affects 10 to 15 per 1 million people.
 There are approximately 3,000 to 4,500 individuals who suffer from Cushing syndrome at any given point in time.
-The occurrence of one type of the syndrome is higher among women as compared to men, while the other type presents a reversed trend.
+The occurrence of one type of the syndrome is higher among women than among men, while the other type presents a reversed trend.

 What Causes It

 Cortisol is the most significant of the glucocorticoid hormones.
-Its production takes place in the adrenal cortex, and it carries out a wide range of functions such as regulating the stress response, suppressing the immune system, converting food into energy, and maintaining insulin balance.
+Its production occurs in the adrenal cortex, where it carries out a wide range of functions, such as regulating the stress response, suppressing the immune system, converting food into energy, and maintaining insulin balance.
 The hypothalamus controls cortisol production by signaling the pituitary gland to release the adrenocorticotrophic hormone (ACTH).
 ACTH triggers the adrenal glands to discharge cortisol.
 Prolonged exposure to excessive cortisol levels can have unfavorable effects on various tissues in the body.

 Cushing Syndrome is frequently categorized as either exogenous, meaning originating externally from the body, or endogenous, meaning originating internally within the body, hypercortisolism.